snowdriftcoop/snowdrift/TEXTEDITORS.md

         augroup END
         EOF

-*Note*: so that we don't generate extra tags files in internal directories, make sure to only open vim from the main snowdrift project directory from now on.
+NB: so that we don't generate extra tags files in internal directories, make sure to only open vim from the main snowdrift project directory from now on.